Franz Lucas: Auschwitz trial

-During the Frankfurt Auschwitz trials held between 1963–1965, Lucas first denied having carried out selections, he also denied that he had authorised the use of Zyklon B in the gas chambers and had supervised the killings.
+During the Frankfurt Auschwitz trials held between 1963–1965, Lucas first denied having carried out selections; he also denied that he had authorized the use of Zyklon B in the gas chambers and had supervised the killings.
 Testimony statements contradicted his story.

-On the 87th day of the trial Helen Goldmann a Jewish girl originally from Czechoslovakia, who was deported to Auschwitz in May 1944, testified that Dr Lucas threw her two year old sister on the floor, selecting her mother, her sister, and a second three year old sister, and her brother to be murdered the gaschambers.
-She was told later that day "If Doctor Lucas was at the station picking them right and left, he says, then my mother and the children are not going to be living long, they're going to be killed the same day."
+On the 87th day of the trial, Helen Goldmann, a Jewish girl originally from Czechoslovakia who was deported to Auschwitz in May 1944, testified that Dr. Lucas threw her two-year-old sister on the floor, selecting her mother, her sister, a second three-year-old sister, and her brother to be murdered in the gas chambers.
+She was told later that day, "If Doctor Lucas was at the station picking them right and left, he says, then my mother and the children are not going to be living long, they're going to be killed the same day."

 On the 137th day of the trial, one of the defendants gave evidence for the first time as a witness against a co-defendant in a concentration camp trial.
 Former SS guard Stefan Baretzki: "I was not blind when Dr. Lucas had selected on the ramp. ...
-Five thousand men, he sent them in half an hour, and today he wants to stand as a savior."
-Lucas now agreed that he had been involved in four selections but claimed he had been obeying orders & had conducted the selections against his will.
+Five thousand men, he sent them to the gas [chambers] in half an hour, and today he wants to stand as a savior."
+Lucas now agreed that he had been involved in four selections, but claimed he had been obeying orders and had conducted the selections against his will.

-The jury in Frankfurt found him guilty of selecting at least one thousand people in at least four separate selections and sentenced him on 20 August 1965 to a total of three years and three months imprisonment.
+The jury in Frankfurt found him guilty of selecting at least one thousand people in at least four selections, and sentenced him on 20 August 1965 to three years and three months' imprisonment.
 On 26 March 1968, Lucas was released from custody.
-When the verdict was reviewed by the Federal Supreme Court on 20 February 1969 it was decided that the question of the "compulsion at the ramp" of Auschwitz must be rethought due to the positive character image of Lucas presented in the trial.
+When the verdict was reviewed by the Federal Supreme Court on 20 February 1969, it was decided that the question of the "compulsion at the ramp" of Auschwitz must be rethought due to the positive character image Lucas presented in the trial.
 On 8 October 1970, he was released.
 During these proceedings, many prisoners spoke positively about Lucas, while the statements that led to his earlier condemnation were judged to be based on hearsay.

 Lucas was "involved in the extermination of human beings", but "did not deal with perpetrators, but only against his will", citing the so-called "putative emergency" according to § 52 StGB.
 Therefore, "no charge of guilt in the criminal sense" could be made.